Skip navigation

 Intestinal obstruction repair

-Intestinal obstruction repair is surgery to relieve a bowel obstruction (blockage).
-A complete obstruction is a surgical emergency, no matter what the cause is.
+Intestinal obstruction repair is surgery to relieve a bowel obstruction.
+A bowel obstruction occurs when the contents of the intestines cannot pass through and exit the body.
+A complete obstruction is a surgical emergency.

 Description

 Intestinal obstruction repair is done while you are under general anesthesia.
-This makes you unconscious and unable to feel pain.
+This means you are asleep and do not feel pain.

 Why the Procedure is Performed